srbtech/digitalprivacynotice/README.md

 2. **hp** - contains two folders, one for English **'EN' **and the other for Spanish **'ES'**.
 Each of these folders contain text files for instructions A to H for Health Plan provider.

-Following set of text files exists under language specific folders ( EN and ES ) for instruction A to H in respective language.
+Following set of text files exist under language specific folders ( EN and ES ) for instruction A to H in respective language.

 1. InstructionA.txt
 2. InstructionB.txt